 In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or A&E Department:
+If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or Accident & Emergency (A&E) Department:

 A Minor Injury Unit Service is available at Cannock Chase Hospital.